Coup ousted Tunisia's Ben Ali, says ex-leader's wife

 “I can only regret the loss of life and I offer my sincere condolences to those families,” she is quoted as saying.

-Riyadh has declined to comment on Ben Ali’s extradition and there have been consistent rumours about his health.
+Riyadh has declined to comment on Ben Ali’s extradition and there have been consistent rumors about his health.

 Le Parisien said the 75-year-old had briefly shown himself behind his wife during the interview wearing a white polo shirt.

-“We are ready to face justice as soon as it is fair and without excesses or favours,” said Trabelsi, whose book “My Truth” was released last week.
+“We are ready to face justice as soon as it is fair and without excesses or favors,” said Trabelsi, whose book “My Truth” was released last week.

 “Sadly, that is not the case today.”